Stake US

 Washington has a legal status of "prohibited" for sweepstakes casinos, while Oregon has a status of "legal".
 One state allows sweepstakes casinos while the other has restrictions or prohibitions.

-Washington has 79 available sweepstakes casinos, while Oregon has 79 options.
-Both states have the same number of available casinos.
+Washington has 0 available sweepstakes casinos, while Oregon has 229 options.
+Oregon offers more casino options.

 The minimum gambling age in Washington is 21 years old, while in Oregon it's 21 years old.
 Both states have the same age requirement.